rsta2/circle/README.md

 * CUSBEndpoint: Encapsulates an endpoint of an USB device (supports control, bulk and interrupt EPs).
 * CUSBRequest: A request to an USB device (URB).
 * CUSBConfigurationParser: Parses and validates an USB configuration descriptor.
+* CUSBStandardHub: USB hub driver for LAN9512/9514 hub (not tested with external hubs but may work)
+* CUSBDeviceFactory: Creates the device objects of the different supported USB devices.
+* CSMSC951xDevice: Driver for the on-board USB Ethernet device.
+* CNetDevice: Base class of CSMSC951xDevice.
+* CMACAddress: Encapsulates an Ethernet MAC address.